ECMWFCode4Earth/aq-biascorrection/README.md

 }

 ```

+Once the data from the forecasts and observations is steady in place, they
+are merged into a unique pd.DataFrame for each location of interest in which
+both of them are available.

 ## Visualizations

 Below, several examples of how to generate the different visualizations provided by the repository are shown.